Hatfield Forest - Every Step Counts

 A very special place

-While Hatfield Forest may look like other forests or woods you’ve visited, it’s actually a Site of Specific Scientific Interest and a National Nature Reserve, so there are steps we must all take to look after it and keep it special for everyone.
+While Hatfield Forest may look like other forests or woods you’ve visited, it’s actually a National Nature Reserve and Site of Specific Scientific Interest, so there are steps we must all take to look after it and keep it special for everyone.

 What steps can we all take?

 To help manage the most vulnerable paths, we will need to let some rest and recover.
-We’re already seeing good signs of recovery from last winter but there is still more to do and nature needs time to rest and rejunvenate.
-This year we are going to put in some diversions to give the most vulnerable paths a rest.
-There will be diversion signs in place but you can also plan your walk by downloading this map.
+We’re already seeing good signs of recovery, but there is still more to do and nature needs time to rest and rejunvenate.
+This year our diversions will continue to give the most vulnerable paths a rest.
+There will be diversion signs in place, but you can also plan your walk by downloading this map.

 We have undertaken an important path improvement programme.
 A popular short cut from the corner of the Shell House car park to the main plain through Collins Coppice had lost all its vegetation and become very muddy due to over-use and erosion at wet times of the year.

 The new path will be testing four different types of surface: soil mixed with gravel, rolled gravel with timber edging, rolled gravel without edging and some non-slip recycled plastice boardwalk.

 This 150m stretch of path will help the forest flora by protecting some rare plants and allowing orchids to re-establish in the grassy edges along the path

 Play your part in shaping Hatfield Forest's future